mgold/awesome-data-viz-people/Steven_Wittens.md

 # Steven Wittens

 **Steven Wittens** is known for his use of 2D and 3D animations as part of his essays at acko.net.
-Some of his work focuses on advanced mathematics and physics behind animation (including calculus, linear algebra, and signal processing).
+Some of his work focuses on advanced mathematics and the physics behind animation (including calculus, linear algebra, and signal processing).
 Other pieces are descriptions (often criticisms) of the current state of web technology and Android usability.
+His style, when not tutorial, contains many passing references that require deep and broad knowledge for the reader to fully understand.
 He has also written on cultural issues, such as sexism and the current state of video games, in a level-headed and thought-provoking way.
 Although Wittens's material is often of great technical depth, it frequently showcases interactive animations custom-made for explaining the topic at hand.

 Wittens writes that "these days I am mostly found slinging JavaScript and GLSL, with a little bit of Python, Ruby or C/C++ on the side."